Getting Your Certificate of Eligibility

 Guide to VA Loans

-VA determines your eligibility and, if you are qualified, VA will issue you a certificate of eligibility to be used in applying for a VA loan.
-Should you need to request a certificate from VA, you must complete VA Form 26-1880, Request for a Certificate of Eligibility for VA Home Loan Benefits and submit it to one of our VA Eligibility Centers along with acceptable proof of service as described on the instruction page of the form.
+The VA determines your eligibility and, if you are qualified, the VA will issue you a certificate of eligibility to be used in applying for a VA loan.
+Should you need to request a certificate from the VA, you must complete VA Form 26-1880, Request for a Certificate of Eligibility.
+You can also apply for a COE onlie through the e-benefits portal, or your VA lender can request this on your behalf.

 VA LOAN QUESTIONS AND ANSWERS